Improve Your Sales And Profits With A Data-Driven Spiff Program

 clerk assisting customer

 For many companies, using SPIFF programs is an established practice.
 These basic incentive programs have been around for decades.
-They are literally the forerunners to the more complex data-driven and analytics-based B2B reward programs that are possible today thanks to computing power and artificial intelligence.
+They are literally the forerunners to the more complex data-driven and analytics-based B2B reward programs that are possible today, thanks to computing power and artificial intelligence.

-What is a SPIFF Program?
+What is a SPIFF program?

 A SPIFF is a bonus incentive given to salespeople if they meet certain goals during a specified period.
-Most SPIFFs are monetary but can use non-monetary rewards like trips, gifts, and recognition instead.
+Most SPIFFs are monetary, but can use non-monetary rewards like trips, gifts, and recognition instead.

-SPIFF Programs can be a powerful tool for motivating your team members and helping your company achieve revenue goals and get ahead in the short term.
+SPIFF programs can be a powerful tool for motivating your team members and helping your company achieve revenue goals and get ahead in the short term.

 What is the difference between sales commission and a SPIFF?

-What are the main problems with traditional SPIFF Programs?
+What are the main problems with traditional SPIFF programs?

 While SPIFF programs can be very successful if properly structured, they often have three key flaws:

-1. They tend to be overly simplistic, with a "one size fits all" mentality.
+1. They tend to be overly simplistic, with a one-size-fits-all mentality.

 2. They tend to be short-term, with little continuity and less impact than accumulated reward programs offer.